 - Do not engage in any activities that could result in spiritual or physical harm or abuse.

-- Do not use drugs or alcohol while participating in Ifa ceremonies or rituals.
+- Do not abuse drugs or alcohol while participating in Ifa ceremonies or rituals.

 - Do not violate individual and community taboos.

-There are many other guidelines that you will become aware of as you continue your practice.
+You will become aware of many other guidelines as you continue your practice.
 But, do understand that Ifa is a tradition based on standards of moral conduct.
 Adherents are expected to live a life of good character to achieve success in life.

 IFA RELIGION DIVINATION

 Get as much information as you can about Ifa divination before you get a reading.
 Doing so will help you understand if your reading is legitimate or not.
 It will also help you understand what to expect during the process.
-If you have any questions about Ifa, be sure to ask a knowledgeable priest, priestess, devotee, or mentor for guidance.
+If you have questions about Ifa, ask a knowledgeable priest, priestess, devotee, or mentor for guidance.

 When you are ready to get your first Ifa reading, there are a few things you should keep in mind.
 First, it is important to find a reputable diviner who has been trained in the Ifa tradition.
 Second, you should be prepared to pay for the reading, as spiritual services are fee-based.